yedino/galaxy42/README.md

 if system update doesn't fix it then you can for now work around by building with option: `USE_BOOST_MULTIPRECISION_DEFAULT=0 ./do` (or set it in ccmake . and then build).

+Q: Using gitian has error regarding Xenial `/usr/share/debootstrap/scripts/xenial`, e.g.:
+`
+E: No such script: /usr/share/debootstrap/scripts/xenial Error occured, will exit (to create Xenial image (do you have the Xenial template?))
+`
+A: Older systems (e.g. Debian Jessie) do not include the template script file of Xenial.
+We will soon work around this automatically.
+For now you can yourself, as root, install this file: sudo cp -i galaxy42/contrib/gitian-debootstrap/scripts/xenial   /usr/share/debootstrap/scripts/